Inner City Law Center is a nonprofit poverty-law firm serving the poorest and most vulnerable residents of Los Angeles.

 With generous support from donors, foundations, and dedicated volunteers, ICLC’s diverse and talented staff fights for justice for individuals experiencing homelessness, low-income tenants, working-poor families, immigrants, people living with HIV/AIDS or other disabilities, and homeless veterans.

 Born inside a rusty construction trailer behind the Catholic Worker soup kitchen in 1980, ICLC has always been guided by the fundamental principle that every person should always be treated with dignity and respect.
-As the only full-time provider of legal services headquartered on Skid Row, ICLC’s staff of over 100 (including 50 attorneys) and over 500 annual volunteers, provides quality legal representation for people who have nowhere else to go.
+As the only full-time provider of legal services headquartered in Skid Row, ICLC’s staff of over 130 (including 75 attorneys) and over 500 annual volunteers, provides quality legal representation for people who have nowhere else to go.

 Board of Directors